I have created this website to support people in their search for health and happiness, from the inside out.

 In 2007 I set up an Eating Disorder Service, called BalancED MK, so that I could help other people overcome their personal challenges.
 I currently facilitate a self-support group twice a month, provide one to one mentoring and try my best to increase general awareness and understanding about this often misunderstood mental health issue.
 I feel privileged to be part of the recovery journey of others – this provides me with a constant reminder of how and why to be well.

 Over the years, there have been times when I have over exercised as a way of coping with my emotions.
 But driven by a desire to live a more varied and balanced lifestyle, free from obsessions, I decided to study Personal Training so that I could better understand the importance of ‘smart’ exercise and the need for proper rest.
 I now focus my attention on functional bodyweight training, such as yoga and martial arts.
-Exercising in a group has also helped me to further enjoy physical activity for fun, to the extent that I now run a community outdoor fitness sessions and teach Jado Kuin Do Martial Arts twice a week – to anyone from 4 years olds up!
+Exercising in a group has also helped me to further enjoy physical activity for fun, to the extent that I teach Jado Kuin Do Martial Arts and run small group Yoga sessions from The Haven in Stony Stratford, Milton Keynes.

 Another of my favourite hobbies is cooking.
 I love to experiment with food, making simple recipes that are both healthy and delicious, especially if my kids can join in too!
 I believe in moderation, rather than elimination (unless necessary for specific health reasons) and try to eat a wide variety of natural, unprocessed foods every day.